timtadh/queued/README.md

 The client can send any command at any time.
 The server may at any command respond with ERROR if there was a problem processing the command.

+##### USE name

+Use the named queue.
+You never have to issue this command.
+If you do not you will automatically be using a queue named "default".
+If the queue does not this command will create one.
+The server should respond:

+     OK

+name should have no spaces and should be utf8.

 ##### ENQUE XXXXXXXXXXXXXXXX